Neurons vs webcam eye-tracking

 • No learning effects: when testing people, there is a clear learning effects if people are shown the same or similar items after each other.
 An automatic prediction algorithm is not affected by such learning.
 Because of this, you can test 100 design iterations and know which works best, without having to test 3000 people (if you have a sample size of 30 people per design, and 100 designs)

 • Data-driven creativity boost: optimally, designers within any industry would love to have some indication as to whether their design will be seen they way they intend it to be.
 But these groups rarely have research budgets.
-Predict offers a tool for allowing data-driven design, so that designers can try out many more options, and even try out risky designs, and gain better certainty that their design will work, before it actually is released.
+Neurons offers a tool for allowing data-driven design, so that designers can try out many more options, and even try out risky designs, and gain better certainty that their design will work, before it actually is released.

 • E-commerce design that lead to checkout: one of the challenges in e-commerce web design is that many visitors leave without finalizing the purchase.
-By running Predict analyses, web designers can secure that the visual path to checkout works as intended, and purchases are no more lost.
+By running Neurons analyses, web designers can secure that the visual path to checkout works as intended, and purchases are no more lost.

-Predict vs webcam eye-tracking
+Neurons vs webcam eye-tracking

 Neurons Icon